App Submission FAQ

-- On the developer portal, click Settings, click User Permissions, click Edit, and then click Remove access next to the user you’d like to remove.
+- On the Developer Console, click Settings, click User Permissions, click Edit, and then click Remove access next to the user you’d like to remove.
 Click OK to confirm the action.
 Administrators cannot change the owner’s access.

 This set of questions discusses how to enter information into the App submission UI when submitting your app to the Amazon Appstore.
 For comprehensive instructions on filling out the UI, see Submitting Android Apps to the Amazon Appstore.

 - Q: Where can I get an overview of the app submission process?

 - For an overview of the app submission process, see Understanding Amazon Appstore Submission.